Floor slip resistance testing: BOT-3000E Digital slip tester

 America's ANSI A326.3 test standard is for use of a digital tribometer called the BOT-3000E, which measures dynamic friction at a lower speed than the pendulum.
-The test was written for the use of this device (but not limited to this device) by the Tile Council of North America (TCNA), and the test method clearly states that this test is not intended to assess floor slip resistance safety.
-It is, however, useful in "comparing surfaces" and monitoring changes in slip resistance over time, but the test method makes it clear that ANSI A326.3 is not to be used as a safety assessment tool.
-For that, you'll need a pendulum test, a ramp test, or a SlipAlert test (which has been shown to have a high correlation with pendulum test results).

 The ANSI A137.1 slip resistance test method preceded ANSI A326.3 and was essentially the same test method.
 In 2021, ANSI A326.3 was updated to give additional MINIMUM DCOF values for barefoot areas, inclined floors, and outdoor flooring, but many other factors must be considered, according to the test method; disclaimers within the test method clearly state the minimum DCOF numbers given do not indicate a floor will be considered "safe" when the minimum is met.
 One of the many disclaimers added to the latest version of the test method states that “the measured DCOF value shall not be the only factor in determining the appropriateness of a hard surface flooring material for a particular application.”
 This means that A326.3 should not be used to assess real-world slip risk, but is rather a useful test method to assess changes in slip resistance due to wear, maintenance practices, and other factors.

-A key disclaimer in ANSI A326.3 is that this test, "...can provide a useful comparison of surfaces, but does not predict the likelihood a person will or will not slip on a hard surface flooring material.”
-This clearly means the test should never be used to assess floor safety.
-Another is that, "“Normative measured DCOF limit values are not provided in this standard for exterior applications, interior ramps and inclines, pool decks, shower floors, or flooring that is contaminated with material other than water or where minimal or no footwear is used.”
-That is clearly stating that you should not use this test for pool decks or showers, and that you should not consider the minimum DCOF numbers given as meaning much of anything since nearly every floor on earth will be potentially contaminated with dust, dirt, floor soap residue, motor oil dragged in on shoes from parking lots, drinks other than water, and a thousand other potential contaminants.
-If any one of these contaminants are present, then you should disregard the minimum DCOF values given since they only apply to water as the only contaminant, according to the test method.